Professor Kim Mulholland

 In Melbourne I lead the Pneumococcal Group at the Murdoch Childrens Research Institute, located within the Royal Children's Hospital.
 There we have a number of laboratory based projects in the field of pneumococcal vaccine evaluation, immunology and microbiology.
 The largest is the Gates funded PneuCarriage project, lead by Dr Catherine Satzke.
 The project has established a global system to evaluate available methods to study pneumococcal carriage.
 The results were published at the end of 2013, and findings have contributed to changes in the field.
 We will work with the leading group(s) and the Gates Foundation to apply the methodologies to the monitoring of serotype replacement in developing countries that are introducing pneumococcal vaccine.

 In Darwin I am a Board Member on the NHMRC-funded Centre of Research Excellence in Ear and Hearing Health of Aboriginal and Torres Strait Islander children.
+In 2017, I was awarded the Peter Wills Medal from Research Australia for my efforts in promoting Australian health and medical research internationally.

 I continue to play a role in Gambia, assisting with the Child Survival Program and the Pneumococcal Vaccine Evaluation project.
 I am currently Investigator on a pneumococcal vaccine impact study and a member of the Directors Advisory Board of the Medical Research Council Laboratories.